A Defensive Computing Checklist

 Some VPN providers have extra security features.

-IVPN also offers a multi hop option and they let you pick any two VPN servers, with the only restriction being that the first/entry and second/exit servers must be in different countries.
 They support multi-hop with WireGuard and OpenVPN.
-If you want to use WireGuard from a router, they have nifty way of modifying the WireGuard config file to specify the two different multi-hop servers.
+If you want to use WireGuard from a router, IVPN has a nifty way of modifying the WireGuard config file to specify the two different multi-hop

 - Combine a VPN with Tor.
 ProtonVPN is one company that offers a combination of Tor and their VPN.
 The documentation is poor, but you first connect to a VPN server using their app and that server then automatically shuttles your data over to the Tor network.
 Some of their servers offer this service, most do not.
 Expect it to be quite slow.
 This scheme hides the fact that Tor is being used from your ISP.
 It also allows access to Tor with your regular web browser(s), there is no need to install the Tor web browser.
 Note that the Brave browser also can connect to Tor and you can use Brave with any regular VPN connection to get the same effect.